 What to expect?

 Participants of the event should enter from Broadway and pay close attention to the TDOT signs and Tennessee Highway Patrol Troopers who will be directing traffic.
-During the busiest times, the line may extend beyond the WATE property and vehicles will need to wait in the middle turn lane so as not to block traffic on Broadway.
+During the busiest times the line may extend beyond the WATE property.

 Cars will be directed to one of the lines in the back parking lot where volunteers will help empty your material into the shred bins.
 Vehicles will then exit the property on Luttrell.